SEARCH BRIGADE 2017 - MADE IN AMERICA

-We leave New York City on June 1st and plan to return on August 31st.
-All you have to do is show up.
+We leave New York City on June 1st and all you have to do is show up.

 Route & Key Dates

-Ride Leaders: Joe Cruz, Devin O’Brien, Nick Valdes, Daniel Golden, Eric Brunt, Joseph Holway, Tanner Culbreath
+Ride Leaders: Joe Cruz, Tanner Culbreath, Devin O’Brien, Daniel Golden, Eric Brunt

 This tour was planned with the cross-country riders in mind, but it's open to anyone, on any bike, for any amount of time.
 Join us for a day when we pass through your city or join us for the entire summer.
 We're providing some logistical support (a group to ride with and a route to follow) to give you the opportunity to ride cross-country that you've been waiting for.

-Our hope is that some of you will travel to New York and ride the entire 7,500 mile route with us, or at least one-way across the country.
-You're free to make this trip your own but there are a few things you need to do if you'd like to stay with the group: ride 75 miles (give or take) each day and find your way to the designated camp site each night.
+Our hope is that some of you will travel to New York and ride the entire 3,000 mile route with us.
+You're free to make this trip your own but there are a few things you need to do if you'd like to stay with the group: ride 90 miles (give or take) each day and find your way to the designated camp site each night.
 The Search Brigade will wake up every morning, as planned, and keep moving forward.
 We sincerely hope that you'll join us.

 The planned route is just that, a plan.
 Inevitably things will get off course occasionally and slightly off schedule.
 We'll do our best to adjust and get back to the plan but participants will have to be flexible.
 If you plan on joining mid-ride as we pass through your town, please consult the Search Brigade tracker to find our exact location.